-ACTIVITY: Residential Accomodation Visit Leader: Visit Details: Date of Visit: Assessment by: C Date: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Residual Risl Rating (High /Medium /Low ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Domestic hazards All group members, including leaders Prior to the visit: Written assurance will be obtoperator that suitable and suff Check for external validation On arrival: Staff to undertake visual inspin grounds or immediate surroyoung people cannot climb ou All party members to report a Bunk beds will be checked to rails are adequate All staff will be informed of enduty staff/ manager if required icient safety management sy of standards e.g. local touris pection of balconies, stairway pundings (Staff to check wind at onto roof) any faulty items found in roor p ensure that ladders are safe mergency and first aid proce tion owner or reputable tour ystems are in place st board rating ys, electrical fittings, hazards low security fittings to ensure ms e and secure, and that guard Assurance in the form of external accreditation e.g. LOtC Quality Badge, STF etc. 0
+ACTIVITY: Residential Accomodation Visit Leader: Visit Details: Date of Visit: Assessment by: Date: Position: Position: Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
+Rat Risk ligh Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified (e.g. Generic Risk Assessments, G ols, including relevant sources of gu Guidance from Provider, etc.).
+Speci RA eaders / participants, qualifications / fic CM's not included in the generic If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Domestic hazards All group members, including leaders Operator that suitable and su Check for external validatio On arrival: Staff to undertake visual insin grounds or immediate surryoung people cannot climb o All party members to report Bunk beds will be checked rails are adequate any faulty items found in roor to ensure that ladders are saf emergency and first aid proce tion owner or reputable tour vistems are in place st board rating st, electrical fittings, hazards low security fittings to ensure ms e and secure, and that guard Assurance in the form of external accreditation e.g. LOtC Quality Badge, STF etc. 0

 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat idual f ing (H lium /L ligh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Young people appropriately briefed about: - o expected standards of behaviour / Code of Conduct o any local hazards to establish necessary safety rules inc. balconies, fire escapes, nearby roads and other natural hazards e.g. streams / rivers, lakes, cliffs nearby o not to use or access activity equipment or facilities (e.g. swimming pool or problem solving exercises) on premises unless properly supervised by qualified staff member o emergency procedures Fire All group members, including leaders Group members with physical impairment Prior written assurance obtained from accommodation owner / reputable tour operator that the premises have been subject to a Fire Risk Assessment under Fire Safety Orders or meet other national/local fire regulations Group leader to make visual inspection of fire escapes, alarms, equipment, meeting points and procedures on arrival.
+Rat Residual Ris Rating (High /Medium /Lov Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Young people appropriately briefed about: - o expected standards of behaviour / Code of Conduct o any local hazards to establish necessary safety rules inc. balconies, fire escapes, nearby roads and other natural hazards e.g. streams / rivers, lakes, cliffs nearby o not to use or access activity equipment or facilities (e.g. swimming pool or problem solving exercises) on premises unless properly supervised by qualified staff member o emergency procedures Fire All group members, including leaders Assurance in the form of external accreditation e.g. LOtC Quality Badge, STF 0 Croup members with Group leader to make visual inspection of fire escapes, alarms, equipment, meeting points and procedures on arrival.
 Any issues, such as locked fire doors, to be raised with management a.s.a.p.
-Inform group re fire procedures / conduct Fire Drill on arrival / before first bed-time All group members will be fully briefed regarding relevant fire safety measures e.g. no clothing placed on convector heaters (staff to regularly check drying rooms to ensure clothing is hung safely) Where young people have room keys, staff will have access to a master key If group includes wheelchair users or those with impaired movement, sight or hearing, appropriate measures will be taken to ensure that all group members can evacuate safely in response to a fire alarm Assurance in the form of external accreditation e.g. LOtC Quality Badge, STF etc. 0 Hygiene considerations All group members, including leaders Pre visit check and/or check of information / assurance from reputable tour operator Tourist board rating, environmental health endorsement or similar Visual inspection of washing facilities, lighting, heating, ventilation, catering - Any issues to be raised with management a.s.a.p.
+Inform group re fire procedures / conduct Fire Drill on arrival / before first bed-time All group members will be fully briefed regarding relevant fire safety measures e.g. no clothing placed on convector heaters (staff to regularly check drying rooms to ensure clothing is hung safely) Where young people have room keys, staff will have access to a master key etc. Group members with physical impairment If group includes wheelchair users or those with impaired movement, sight or hearing, appropriate measures will be taken to ensure that all group members can evacuate safely in response to a fire alarm All group members, including leaders Pre visit check and/or check of information / assurance from reputable tour operator Tourist board rating, environmental health endorsement or similar Visual inspection of washing facilities, lighting, heating, ventilation, catering - Any issues to be raised with management a.s.a.p.
 Group will be briefed to wash hands regularly, ideally with soap, and especially before mealtimes 0